 Jodi Found has been an RN for over 25 years with diverse experience in many areas of nursing.
-She is currently full time Nursing Advisor at Saskatchewan Polytechnic School of Nursing in the Undergraduate Nursing program.
+She is currently full time Faculty at Saskatchewan Polytechnic School of Nursing in the Undergraduate Nursing program.
 She completed her Masters degree in Nursing with an informatics focus and final publishable paper in the Canadian Journal of Nursing Informatics in 2011, entitled Developing Competency in Baccalaureate Nursing Education: Preparing Canadian Nurses to Enter Today’s Practice Environment.

 She advocates for the inclusion of nursing data and nursing data standards as a member of the Education Working Group of the National Nursing Data Standards Symposium work, which continues to meet annually and complete work virtually throughout the year with the goal to advance nursing and improve patient outcomes.

 Jodi has been an active member of the Saskatchewan Nursing Informatics Association (SNIA) since 2008 and been the Education Chair since 2013.
-She frequent provides education to the members and keeps members informed via education opportunities and email notifications throughout the year.
+She frequently provides education to the members and keeps members informed via education opportunities and email notifications throughout the year.